Dark Angel (band): Second reunion (2013–2023)

 On April 5, 2016, it was announced that Dark Angel would celebrate their 30th anniversary by playing a show on October 8 at the Vogue Theatre in Vancouver, British Columbia, Canada.
-At that show, they were supposed to play the Darkness Descends album in its entirety as well as songs from their 1991 album Time Does Not Heal.
+At that show, they were going to play the Darkness Descends album in its entirety as well as songs from their 1991 album Time Does Not Heal.
 The concert was cancelled "due to circumstances beyond [the band's] control."